hackwithcameron/DjangoLiveProject/README.md

 <hr>

 ### Front-End Stories
-Front end design was pretty simple integrating my designs in the main CSS file without effecting other pages but still using the same basic template.
+Front end design was pretty simple integrating my designs in the main CSS file without effecting other pages, but still using the same basic template.
 The trick came in passing information into manually rendered forms and then saving that information to the database for later recall.
-Below is my HTML template for displaying an autofill form with the information from the API and then saving that data once an “Add Food” button is click.
+Below is my HTML template for displaying an autofill form with the information from the API and then saving that data once an “Add Food” button is clicked.
 Also the “Add Food” button is only displayed once a food has been searched.

 ```
 <section>